Peter19995/RESTful-ASP.NET-Core-Web-API/README.md

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the solution in visual Studio.
+2. Open the solution in Visual Studio.
 3. Ensure that you have the necessary dependencies and tools installed, such as the .NET Core SDK.
 4. Build the solution to restore the NuGet packages and compile the code.
 5. Configure the database connection string in the `appsettings.json` file to point to your desired database server.